+The following links contain data taken from the juvenile court data tracking system.
 Analysis of data on juveniles processed in the Arizona court system is ongoing.
-Information from the reports on this website is important for the judiciary, public policy makers, juvenile justice professionals, and Arizona citizens to understand, formulate, and address current and future juvenile justice trends and issues.
+Information from the reports on this website is important for the judiciary, public policy makers, juvenile justice professionals, and Arizona citizens to understand, formulate, and address current and future juvenile dependency trends and issues.

 The Arizona Dependency Process